3.5 reasons to buy faster glass

 Photos are not sharp

 The reason the photo isn’t sharp is not due to the camera or lens.
-You see the number one problem facing most photographers today is soft images due to camera movement.
+The number one problem facing most photographers today is soft images due to camera movement.

-No matter the camera you are shooting, the best thing to combat camera movement is a tripod.
-Your images will be the sharpest possible, that is if your subject is perfectly still during the exposure.
+No matter the camera you are shooting, a tripod is the best thing to combat camera movement.
+Your images will be the sharpest possible if your subject is perfectly still during the exposure.

 The second thing you can do is to increase the shutter speed.
-The rule-of-thumb is turn your focal length into a fraction.
-Put 1 over your focal length and then find the closest shutter speed on your camera faster than it and you are generally good to go.
+The rule of thumb is to turn your focal length into a fraction.
+Put one over your focal length and then find the closest shutter speed on your camera, which is faster than it, and you are generally good to go.

-In the photo above I was shooting at focal length of 112.
-I would convert this to a fraction of 1/112 and then shoot to the closest shutter speed, which for my camera would have been 1/125.
-Notice however I was at ISO 6400, ƒ/5.6 and 1/50.
-I needed to go up by more than 1 stop to do that for this photo.
+I was shooting at a focal length of 112 in the photo above.
+I would convert this to a fraction of 1/112 and then shoot to the closest shutter speed, which would have been 1/125 for my camera.
+However, I was at ISO 6400, ƒ/5.6, and 1/50.
+I needed to go up by more than one stop for this photo.

-For various reasons I couldn’t raise the shutter speed.
-To raise it would have been to push the ISO to 12,800 and the D3 really didn’t look all that good at 12,800.
-I was already wide open and so I couldn’t open up the aperture any more.
+For various reasons, I couldn’t raise the shutter speed.
+To raise it would have been to push the ISO to 12,800, but the D3 didn’t look all that reasonable at 12,800.
+I was already wide open, so that I couldn’t open the aperture anymore.
 I couldn’t shoot with a tripod in the hair salon because I would be in the way of customers.

 Nikon to the rescue

-Nikon added two lenses to some of their lenses to help with camera shake.
+Nikon added two lenses to some to help with the camera shake.
 These lenses help with vibration and reduce the camera shake by counteracting it.
-They call these lenses VR which is acronym for Vibration Reduction.
-Nikon VR lenses use two angular velocity sensors, one that detects vertical movement (pitch), the other, horizontal movement (yaw), with diagonal motion handled by both sensors working together.
-The sensors send angular velocity data to a microcomputer in the lens, which determines how much compensation is needed to offset the camera’s shake and sends that information to a duo of voice coil motors that move selected lens elements to compensate for the detected motion.
+They call these lenses VR, which is an acronym for Vibration Reduction.
+Nikon VR lenses use two angular velocity sensors, one that detects vertical movement (pitch) and the other horizontal movement (yaw), with diagonal motion handled by both sensors working together.
+The sensors send angular velocity data to a lens microcomputer, determining how much compensation is needed to offset the camera’s shake and sending that information to a duo of voice coil motors that move selected lens elements to compensate for the detected motion.

-If you ever go on a cruise the ships have similar devices called gyroscopes that help stabilize a ship in rough water.
-If you have ever been on a ship and you still felt the roll of the sea this is because there is a limit to how much they can compensate.
+If you ever go on a cruise, the ships have similar devices called gyroscopes that help stabilize a boat in rough water.
+If you have ever been on a ship and still felt the roll of the sea, this is because there is a limit to how much they can compensate.

-The compensation of the Nikon VR II lenses is about equal to four stops.
-What this means is if you were shooting hand held with a camera lens at 1/60 then you should get the same sharpness as if you were shooting at 1/1000.
+The compensation of the Nikon VR II lenses equals four stops.
+This means that if you were shooting handheld with a camera lens at 1/60, you should get the same sharpness as if you were shooting at 1/1000.
 So you should be able to handhold a 1000mm lens at 1/60 based on this technology.
-But if you have ever handheld a 600mm lens you know that few can actually hold one up.
+But if you have ever handheld a 600mm lens, you know few can hold one up.

 The VR system can also detect the use of a tripod, recognize panning―an instance in which you wouldn’t want the lens to compensate for movement―and address the specific shake caused by the ongoing vibration patterns produced when shooting from a moving vehicle.
-From my personal experience you want to turn off the VR function when shooting from tripod.
+From my experience, you want to turn off the VR function when shooting from a tripod.

 Nikon D4, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 12,800, 1/80, ƒ/5.6 300mm